embed2scale/NeuCo-Bench/README.md

 - `--method_name` Identifier for your method, used in filenames and leaderboard entries.
 - `--phase` A name that groups a set of evaluation runs for joint ranking.
 Results for each phase are stored in a separate subfolder under `output_dir`.

+If you'd like to avoid utilization of GPUs, run `CUDA_VISIBLE_DEVICES=''` before execution.

 ## Overview

 NeuCo-Bench shifts from pixel-level reconstruction to task-oriented semantic evaluation.
 It measures how well embeddings preserve information for EO tasks under practical size constraints.